xiachengfan/scenarios/kubernetes/lab-containerprobe-in-kubernetes/step1.md

 The first step is to create a deployment in Kubernetes.
 We will use this deployment to test the ContainerProbe.

-1. Create a new file named `deployment.yaml`.
+1. Create a new file named `deployment.yaml` in the `/home/labex/project` directory.
 2. Copy and paste the following code into the file:

 ```yaml